brooklynrail/brooklynrail-platform/content/events/2022/05/elsewhere-s-other-worlds-other-times-other-territories.md

 ---
 title: "Elsewhere(s): Other worlds, other times, other territories"
-deck: Featuring Estrellita Brodsky, José Falconi
+deck: Featuring Estrellita Brodsky, José Falconi, and Lyle Rexer
-summary: Elsewhere(s) a co-curated exhibition at Another Space by Estrellita Brodsky and José Falconi brings together works by over 25 artists from Latin America and its diaspora exploring cosmology, magic, and non-Western forms of knowledge.
+summary: Elsewhere(s), a co-curated exhibition at Another Space by Estrellita Brodsky and José Falconi, brings together works by over 25 artists from Latin America and its diaspora exploring cosmology, magic, and non-Western forms of knowledge.
 people: